gabrielbazan/lycheepy/README.md

 ### Physical View

 The physical architecture is the mapping between the software and the hardware.
 It takes into account non-funcional requirements, such as availability, fault tolerance, performance, and scalability.
-The software its executed on a computers network (nodes).
+The software its executed on a computers (_nodes_) network.

-The design of the development components have been carried out takign into account their capability to be distributed across different nodes on a network, searching for the maximum flexibility and taking full advantage of the distributed processing, making the system horizontally scalable.
+The design of the development components have been carried out takign into account their capability to be distributed across different nodes on a network, searching for the maximum flexibility, and taking full advantage of the distributed processing, making the system horizontally scalable.

-The deployment of the software can be carried out taking into account acount a maximum disgregation, and a minimum disgregation.
+The deployment of the software can be carried out taking into account acount a maximum _disgregation_, and a minimum disgregation.
 Between this two extremes, exist many intermediate combinations.

 The minimum disgregation, represented below, consists of deloying all the development components into the same node.
 This is a completely centralized schema, and it does not perform distributed processing, but there may be the possibiblity of perform paralell processing if the container's processor has multiple cores.
 It also carries with all the disvantages of a centralized system.